jc-prg/mbox/README.md

 8. Open client and start "Reload Data" in the settings (e.g. http://localhost:85/ for PROD environment)

-9. optional: enable auto-start - add the following to */etc/rc.local*
+9. Optional: enable auto-start - add the following to */etc/rc.local*

 ```bash
 # jc://mbox/ Server (if Raspberry Pi)